ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/update.rst

 The following query will complete the following actions for a Victim with ID 2:

 - Add a ``WebSite`` Victim Asset to the Victim
-- Update the Victim’s description
+- Update the Victim's name
 - Replace the ``TLP: AMBER`` Security Label applied to the Victim with a ``TLP: RED`` Security Label.

 .. code::